erincatto/box2c/docs/simulation.md

 ```

 Applying a force, torque, or impulse optionally wakes the body.
 If you don't
-wake the body and it is asleep, the force or impulse will be ignored.
+wake the body and it is asleep, then the force or impulse will be ignored.

 You can also apply a force and linear impulse to the center of mass to avoid rotation.